jenna-russell/jenna-russell.github.io/_posts/2024-04-13-applying-to-phd-programs.markdown

 2. Read one of their recent papers and generate a few questions.
 You want to find a paper from the last year or two because you want to talk about a project the Professor is still interested in!
 You want to do this to include later on in your email - it isn't necessary, but I think doing so will get you much higher response rates.

 3. Draft the email.
 I made a template that I changed for each professor.
 Google docs has an [email template][googlemail], so I drafted emails there and saved them in a folder.
 This was super helpful when I was doing applications later on because I had already verbalized why I wanted to work with a professor and could just reference that later on.
 My general format was an intro about myself, a paragraph about our research match, and a conclusion with a personal connection.
 You want to show them, briefly, why they should want to work with you.
 That means 2 things: you do cool research and you are a cool person.
 People often forget the human aspect!
 One of my potential advisors said my email was the only one he got that he knew wasn't written by chatgpt because I mentioned his french toast.
 End the email with something you have in common - maybe a shared alma matter, hobby, or just pay them a compliment.

+4. Send the email but make a catchy subject line.
+I went with "Cornell Grad Excited About Your NLP Research".
+You want something that compliments them and tells them that you are legit.
+Send from an academic email so its more likely to get through any email filters a professor has on.

 Example Email: